Firmware & Hardware - GitHub

 Key Features:

-- High Power Capability: Supports PD 3.0 and PD 3.1 EPR (Extended Power Range), allowing negotiation of Fixed, PPS (Programmable Power Supply), and AVS (Adjustable Voltage Supply) profiles up to 48V.
+- High Power Capability: Supports the Power Delivery standard up to 3.2 with EPR (Extended Power Range), allowing negotiation of Fixed, PPS (Programmable Power Supply), and AVS (Adjustable Voltage Supply) profiles up to 48V.

-- Precision Control: Adjustable current limiting (10mA - 5A) and voltage tuning via a rotary encoder.
+- Precision Control: Adjustable current limiting (10mA - 5A) with software-based constant-current (CC) regulation, and fine voltage tuning via a rotary encoder.
+A closed-loop tuner trims PPS and AVS requests to compensate for cable drop and charger inaccuracy.

 - Rich UI: Features a 240x320 IPS display with anti-aliased fonts, providing real-time feedback on voltage, current, power, and thermal status.